unit9/django-data-sync/Readme.md

 python manage.py migrate data_sync
 ```

 Add to urlpatterns.
-Please do take note of the prefix URLs.
+Please do take note of the prefix URLs it will be used
+later.
-Usually we include this in `/api` prefix.
+e.g. most likely we will include this in `api` App, thus the prefix is `/api`.
 ```python
     path('', include('data_sync.urls')),
 ```